 This process has multiple steps, and each one of them is important.
 So, doing a thorough job is what will ensure pretreatment success.

 How many steps are there?
 Well, that depends on the type of pretreatment you choose.
-And from there, the process varies between manufacturers.
+The process also varies between manufacturers.
 We’ll get to that in a minute.